Wacom-Developer/stu-sdk-sigcaptx-samples/README.md

 ### SigCaptX method summary

-In a browser with no ActiveX support it is not possible to access the STU DLL directly.
+In a browser with no ActiveX support, it is not possible to access the STU DLL directly.
-Instead calls are made indirectly via a local web server which communicates with the separate device control application (DCA).
+Instead, calls are made indirectly via a local web server which communicates with the separate device control application (DCA).
 A JavaScript SDK framework is provided to replicate the STU SDK API.

 To view the solution schematically: